polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

      s03-db-0:~ # vi /etc/systemd/system.conf
     ```

-2. In the /etc/systemd/system.conf file, locate the DefaultTasksMax entry and configure it as follows (remove the leading # character, if present)
+2. In the /etc/systemd/system.conf file, locate the DefaultTasksMax entry and configure it as follows (remove the leading # character, if present):

     ```
      DefaultTasksMax=4096